-RE: 2016 Pre-Budget Consultations - Legal Aid
+RE: 2017 Pre-Budget Consultations

 On behalf of the Family Lawyers Association, we thank you for the opportunity to participate in the pre-budget consultations.
-The Chair of the Family Lawyers Association spoke at the 2016 pre-budget consultations in Toronto, held on January 18, 2016.
-These submissions are to elaborate on the points raised in the brief in-person presentation.

 The Family Lawyers Association (FLA) is governed by a twelve member volunteer Board and the FLA's membership consists of Ontario lawyers working primarily for low income people and mainly in the Ontario Court of Justice, who have extensive experience in the areas of family law and child welfare.
 Many of the FLA's members are also on the personal rights panel of the Office of the Children's Lawyer.
 Accordingly, the focus of the FLA has been to work towards improving legal aid and advocating for changes to laws or procedures which impact our client base.